Churn

 2. [Involuntary Churn](/what-is-involuntary-churn) (Failed Payments)

-The shocking stat: Involuntary churn accounts for 20–40% of all SaaS churn.
+The shocking stat: Involuntary churn accounts for 20 to 40% of all SaaS churn, according to data from Recurly (2024) and ProfitWell's retention research.
 For indie SaaS founders, it's often the single largest source of revenue loss because nobody's actively managing it.
+See the latest [involuntary churn benchmarks](/involuntary-churn-benchmark-2026) for category-specific data.

 How to Calculate Your Real Churn Rate